 The admissions committee bases its decision on the strength of the application as a whole.
 Current students have an average of five years of professional working experience, as well as an excellent academic record.
 Outstanding qualities in one area may compensate for a weakness in another.
 The admission committee will consider prior college-level academic performance, GMAT (preferred) or GRE scores, professional work experience, community or volunteer service, and any other information that might help convince the committee that the applicant is a good fit for this program.

-For the most recent classes, the GMAT average has been around 560.
+For the most recent classes, the GMAT average has been around 572.
 We strongly recommend that you prepare well before taking the GMAT.
-A GMAT review course is available As part of the portfolio approach, applicants with 5 or more years of managerial experience may request a GMAT / GRE waiver.
-Waivers will only be considered for applicants with complete applications.
+A GMAT review course is available.

 Applicants must hold a degree from a regionally accredited undergraduate institution in the United States or from a recognized institution in a foreign country, but MBA students come from a myriad of backgrounds.
 They hold undergraduate degrees from a variety of areas, such as business, psychology, communications, medicine, education, engineering, arts, or architecture.
 Students work in fields as varied as sales, education, military, manufacturing, healthcare, marketing, technology, the arts, banking, or professional sports.

 Strong candidates earned at least a 3.0 GPA in their last 60 undergraduate credit hours.
 In our most recent MBA classes, the average undergraduate GPA was 3.3.